romiem/ai-bands/README.md

 List of AI generated bands
 ========================
 This repo contains a [list of AI generated bands](ai-bands.json) often found on Spotify, Youtube, Apple Music etc.
+It is used to power the website [https://souloverai.com](https://souloverai.com).

 I cannot guarantee all of these can still be considered AI but we do basic checking so chances are they were producing AI generated music at one point in time.